delmarle/RPG-Core/README.md

 ```

-You are free to use this in any comercial game but do not resell the framework
+You are free to use this in any comercial game but do not resell or redistribute the framework